-Harvard Medical School Annual Bioethics Conference 2019: Controlling Death: Ethics, Law, and the Health Professions
+Harvard Medical School Annual Bioethics Conference 2019: Controlling Death: The Policies, Practices, and Ethics of Choosing When We Die

 The Harvard Medical School Annual Bioethics Conference convenes leaders in the field to explore ethical questions and concerns in health care.
 Held each April, this conference facilitates conversations among experts and supports members of ethics committees, health care professionals, bioethicists, administrators, attorneys, and others who are interested in addressing ethical issues.